michaelzheng67/michaelzheng67/README.md

-Hello, my name is Michael Zheng and I'm currently a student at the University of Waterloo studying Computer Science.
+Hello, my name is Michael Zheng and I'm a student at the University of Waterloo studying Computer Science.

 I'm especially interested in distributed and multithreaded applications.